Looking for support for your finance function? Book a time with an expert.

 Operational Efficiency

-DIO serves as a barometer for operational efficiency across the supply chain.
-A High DIO often indicates:
+DIO is like a thermometer measuring operational efficiency across the whole supply chain.

 • Inefficient purchasing practices